hi2rajendra/dsRNAanalysis/README.md

 # dsRNAanalysis
 dsRNA NGS data processing and analysis for 12 Lactic Acid Bacteria (LAB) species

-QIIME 1.9, Excel, R, custom Perl and Shell scripts were used for the processing and analysis.
+QIIME 1.9, Excel, and custom Perl scripts were used for the processing and analysis.
 Steps 1 to 11 are for individual species file processing Steps 12 to 17 are to generate matrix of similar sequences